element-hq/hydrogen-web/README.md

 # How to use

-Try it locally by running `yarn install` (only the first time) and `yarn start` in the terminal, and point your browser to `http://localhost:3000`.
+Hydrogen is deployed to [hydrogen.element.io](https://hydrogen.element.io).
+You can run it locally `yarn install` (only the first time) and `yarn start` in the terminal, and point your browser to `http://localhost:3000`.